PATIN-A Blog – Based on Experience

 » At which temperature do I have to dye?

-We carry hot water dyes and cold water dyes.
+We carry in our range hot water dyes and cold water dyes.

 For wool or silk though you should never use salt (the fibers would be damaged - saltwater by the sea also harms your hair and makes it brittle)!
 Instead, use vinegar.
-For one dye I use 75 ml of vinegar essence.
+For one dye I use 75 ml of vinegar essence (150ml for white vinegar).

 One dash of vinegar in the last rinse makes silk beautifully shiny again.